Estimating Continuous Treatment Effects in Panel Data using Machine Learning with a Climate Application: Estimation

-\begin{enumerate} \item Transform the covariates $\{D_{i,t}, X_{i,t}\}$ using a flexible specification.
-We do so by using polynomial basis functions of terms and interactions, although other approaches like kernel functions or splines could be used as long as the derivatives are bounded.
-Let $b(D_{i,t}, X_{i,t})$ denote the resulting $p \times 1 $ dictionary of functions \footnote{For example, when we estimate $\Delta \gamma_{\ell}$ we set $b(D_{i,t}, X_{i,t})$ to be a third order polynomial set of the covariate variables and interactions between $D$ and each covariate in $X$.}.
-Then let $\Delta b(D_{i,t}, X_{i,t}) := b(D_{i,t}, X_{i,t}) - b(D_{i,t-1}, X_{i,t -1})$.
-We set each function in the dictionary $b$ to have mean $0$ and variance $1$; Appendix \ref{sec:normalization} discusses this procedure.
+\begin{enumerate} \item Transform the covariates $\{D_{i,t}, X_{i,t}\}$ using a set of basis functions\footnote{Basis functions are a set of functions that take arbitrary transformations of variables, and can be used to express a wide category of transformations such as polynomial expansion, splines, and radial basis functions.} into a high-dimensional set of covariates.
+We define our $p \times 1$ dictionary of basis functions by $b(D_{i,t}, X_{i,t}) \in \R^p$.
+These basis functions can include any desired transformations of the covariates, such as polynomial terms or interactions between variables.\footnote{ We use polynomial basis functions of terms and interactions, although other approaches like kernel functions or splines could be used as long as the derivatives are bounded.
+For example, we set $b(D_{i,t}, X_{i,t})$ to be a third-order polynomial set of the covariates and interactions between $D$ and each covariate in $X$.}